qlik-oss/core-website/docs/docs/home.md

 show both how data analytics problems can be addressed, and how to use Qlik Core together with different technological platforms.

-If you are looking for more complete solutions to get inspiration from, or to start building your own solutions with, the Use Cases together with our tutorials provide a good starting point.
+If you are looking for complete solutions to get inspiration from, or to start building your own solutions with, the Use Cases together with our tutorials provide a good starting point.

 More information can be found in the [Use Cases](./use-cases.md) section.